9 Tips for Optimizing Your Strategy Next Year & Beyond

 An e-payables solution is critical to the success of any procure to pay organization process.

 You may have great contracts in place, but if there is too much maverick spend and people are not using those contracts, or if your suppliers are not complying with those contracts, then you’re leaving money on the table.

 About the Author

-Gary Link, CPM is the Senior Vice President of Contracts & E&I Consulting Group.
+Gary Link, C.P.M. is the Chief Business Development Officer at E&I Cooperative Services.
 He specializes in assisting higher education institutions and K-12 school districts to achieve their financial goals by realizing greater efficiencies and ROI.
-Read Gary’s full bio here.